 It’s safe to say that nightlife is a major contributor to your time as a student.
 The saying that university is the ‘best time of your life’ doesn’t stem only from your studies.
-University students, past and present, are known to talk about the many night outs shared with friends as one way to break up the stress of deadlines.
+University students, past and present, are known to talk about the many night outs shared with friends as one way to deal with stress at university.
 London by day is a buzzing city, so there is sure to be a bigger buzz by night, with the endless selection of bars and clubs on offer.
 You might be of the view that London is full of over-priced cocktail bars and exclusive night clubs, but Send My Bag shares cheap and cheerful finds for students in this blog.

 Roxy in Fitzrovia

 A booming basement bar with a happy hour menu and changing club nights running all 6 days of the week that they are open.
 On the happy hour menu, you have a choice of ½ price on bottles of wine and cocktail pitchers, or 2-4-1 cocktails.
 The club nights cater to a mixture of music tastes, including pop, house, indie, rock, and hip-hop.
 They start from around 10:30 pm and finish around 3:30 am, which leaves loads of time for dancing to the music.
 Students get reduced entry to all their club nights with an NUS card.

 Roadhouse in Covent Garden